 - Get a written confirmation that you have handed in the keys

-- Do no sign the vacating report, if you do not or partially do not agree with its content.
+- Don’t sign the vacating report, if you do not totally or partially agree with its content.

 - Ask the landlord for the checklist if you do not have it.
 The landlord is, like you, interested in the apartment being in the best condition

 - Take pictures.
 Both at the move-in inspection (to document the conditions you moved in to), if you have renovated the apartment and the move-out inspection.
 They will have great value in case of a dispute.